 Countries get the leaders they deserve.
 Only a racist electorate could vote for such an unabashed racist candidate.
 Only misogynists could find such an irredeemable misogynist appealing.
 Only xenophobes could go for such a dangerous xenophobe.
 Only those who don’t realize American citizenship is premised on allegiance to an idea, not common bloodlines, can vouch for a proponent of racialized notions of citizenship.
 Only enraged and deranged white nationalists could pick such a frighteningly enraged and deranged white nationalist.
 Only nativist bigots and bullies could endorse such an insecure nativist bigot and bully.
 Only narcissists could show preference for a tax-dodging conman with no history of public service.
 Only unethical people could be attracted to a pathological liar and serial philanderer.
 Only those who don’t believe in the rule of law could support such a lawless man.
 Only deplorables could elect such a deplorable leader.

-Clearly, Trump’s victory is a horrible reflection to the country itself and the world at large the tragedy and farce that is America.
+Clearly, Trump’s victory is a horrible reflection to the country itself and the world at large of the tragedy and farce that is America.
 The tragedy that such an unfit man could succeed America’s first black president, a man of such remarkable talent and uncommon integrity, decency and commitment to public service.
 In a revolting twist of fate President Obama will be replaced by the godfather of birtherism, the racist lie that Obama was not American-born, a real American.
 Obama’s legacy will be dismantled by his nemesis.
 The tragedy is evident in the country’s inability, and in the Euro-American world more generally as illustrated recently most graphically with Brexit, to deal effectively with inclusion, integration, and inequality; the inclusion of racial, ethnic and religious minorities; the integration of nations under rapid social change; redressing the inequalities engendered by the economic injustices and inanities of neoliberalism, the dangerous dogma that has reigned supreme since the turn of the 1980s and robbed tens of millions of people of decent livelihoods and even their lives, of opportunities and the promises of democratic society.

 And so the increasingly pauperized and neglected social classes left behind by the draconian injunctions and destructive interventions of neoliberalism turn to demagogues adept at riding on the misguided fantasies of the common man; demagogues who rail against the establishment and old or new marginal others; demagogues molded from the same cloth of neoliberal zealotry that have wrecked the lives of working people and the middle classes; demagogues who are least able to resolve the crises of well-being for their fellow citizens.